 - This helps you lose weight by limiting how much food you can comfortably and safely consume.

-- After your stomach is reduced, your appetite is also reduced, which can help you better control your eating or food cravings (but not totally – you’ll still need to do a lot of work and maintain a very different lifestyle to keep your results and get healthy – it just might give you a bit more help than if you tried to do so without the surgery).
+- After your stomach is reduced, your appetite is also reduce.
+This can help you better control your eating or food cravings.
+But not totally, you’ll still need to do a lot of work and maintain a very different lifestyle to keep your results and get healthy.
+It just might give you a bit more help than if you were to attempt to do so without the surgery.

-- With a reduced stomach size, you’ll feel fuller, faster too -which often helps reduce your food intake and reduces your everyday calorie consumption.
+- With a smaller stomach size, you’ll feel fuller, faster.
+This often helps reduce your food intake which in turn reduces your everyday calorie consumption.

-Gastric Sleeve Surgery is gaining as an effective option for helping obese or severely overweight people to lose weight and overcome obesity.
+Gastric Sleeve Surgery is an effective option for helping obese or severely overweight people to lose weight and overcome obesity.

 Unlike the lap band, no adjustments are needed with a Gastric Sleeve Procedure.

-Plus, it appears that you’ll be able to lose more weight with a Gastric Sleeve procedure compared to a Lap Band or a Gastric Bypass.
+Furthermore, it seems that you are able to lose more weight with a Gastric Sleeve procedure in comparison to a Lap Band or a Gastric Bypass.

 Pre-operative Gastric Sleeve Diet – preparing for surgery

 If you choose to have this surgery, your Specialist Bariatric Surgeon (Obesity Surgery Specialist) will give you details.
-He or she will also advise you of the potential complications and risks of having this surgery, as well as special dietary measures you’ll need to take to maintain results and overall health.
+They will also advise you of the potential complications and risks of having this surgery.
+Furthermore, they will explain what you should be eating after your Gastric Sleeve procedure.
+In other words, you will have special dietary measures you’ll need to take to maintain results and overall health.

-You are likely be advised by your Bariatric Surgeon to undertake special eating habits to shrink the size of your liver before surgery.
+Your Bariatric Surgeon will likely advise you to undertake special eating habits to shrink the size of your liver before surgery.
 That’s because an enlarged liver can increase the complications in your surgery.
 Eating differently BEFORE your Gastric Sleeve Surgery not only helps to leave you healthier, it also helps you prepare for an altered diet that you will need to adhere to AFTER your gastric surgery procedure.

-In your pre-surgery and post-surgery Gastric Band eating plan, you’ll likely be told to consume more protein and less carbohydrates than your normal eating regime.
+In your pre-surgery and post-surgery Gastric Band eating plan, it will likely state that you should consume more protein and less carbohydrates than your normal eating regime.

-- This change alone can help you lose a bit of weight and re-adjust your appetite.
+- Eliminate added sugars and avoid drinking soft drinks.
+This change alone can help you lose a bit of weight and re-adjust your appetite.

-- You must also drink lots of liquids and keep hydrated (plain water or water with real lemon juice is typically a great option)
+- Drink lots of liquids and keep hydrated.
+Plain water or water with real lemon juice are great options

-- Your may be advised to undergo a strictly liquid diet at least two days prior to your surgery day.
+- You may need to undergo a strictly liquid diet at least two days prior to your surgery day.

 Eating after Gastric Sleeve Surgery – a week by week plan